Cat Dental Health: A Comprehensive Guide

 Dental disease has also been shown to worsen existing kidney and heart problems, both of which cats are prone to as they get older.
 For these reasons, and for the quality of life of your cat, you must take dental health seriously, even though it is rarely fatal on its own.
 All of these feline oral conditions are manageable and treatment options are available, but they need positive and proactive intervention at an early stage.

-There is a lot that you can do at home to slow down the progress of dental disease in your cat and to stop it becoming as severe.
-From an early age it is important to introduce a home care routine so that your cat gets used to it as a kitten and so that you start interventions before disease appears at all.
+There is a lot that you can do at home to slow down the progress of dental disease in your cat and to stop it from becoming as severe.
+From an early age, it is important to introduce a home care routine so that your cat gets used to it as a kitten and so that you start interventions before disease appears at all.
 Tooth brushing, water additives, diet changes, and toys can all be used to good effect.
 To find products that have scientific evidence that they work, choose from the Veterinary Oral Health Council list.
-Since home care is such a huge subject in itself, we’ve devoted a whole article to it, here [insert link].
+Since home care is such a huge subject in itself, we’ve devoted a whole article to it.

 What do I do if I think my cat has dental disease?